kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 This generally shouldn't be a problem, unless multiple Pods (that should be considered the same from an admission perspective) have different label values or reference different volume claims.

-Based on user feedback, we can consider excluding certaing labels and volumes, or make it configurable.
+Based on user feedback, we can consider excluding certain labels and volumes, or make it configurable.

 #### Groups of pods where driver generates workers